 Voice coil is placed inside the magnet.
 There is a small gap between a voice coil and a magnet, and when the voice coil is set off-center, it can touch the magnet a create crackling noise.

 This contact creates a shortcut.
-Although shortcuts last for no longer than a fraction of the second, this is enough for the speaker to crackle.
+Although shortcuts last for no longer than a fraction of a second, this is enough for the speaker to crackle.

-There are a few reasons why the voice coil can be out of the position:
+There are a few reasons why the voice coil can be out of position:

-- Speaker can be faulty from the manufacturer.
+- Speakers can be faulty by the manufacturer.

-- When the voice coil was replaced, and the new one and was placed incorrectly.
+- When the voice coil was replaced, and the new one was placed incorrectly.

 It also happens that speakers crackle because it is connected to the faulty amplifier or damaged pre-outs.
 Usually, when the amp is damaged, speakers do not play at all, but this is not always the case.

-Amplifiers can produce signals at a low volume without any problems, but when car speakers crackle at high volume, it can be a sign of a damaged amplifier.
+Amplifiers can produce signals at a low volume without any problems, but when car speakers crackling at high volume, it can be a sign of a damaged amplifier.

 - Mechanical damages are related to broken or cracked cones that are overstretched because of unstable voice coil movements.

-- The electrical damages of the speaker mean that the voice coil has been damaged or blown.
+- The electrical damage to the speaker means that the voice coil has been damaged or blown.